ss2948/Dicty/README.md

 2. ```wavelets_scatteringtransform -upload.ipynb```: Jupyter notebook file that contains the analysis done using wavelets/ scattering transform

 3. ```optflow-upload.ipynb```: Jupyter notebook file that contains the analysis done using wavelets/ scattering transform

+We upload the data, then perform the analysis and show the classification results obtained via each pipeline in each of the notebooks.